Joy-Two/pymysql_to_es/README.md

-"py script to sync mysql data to elasticsearch"
+py script to sync mysql data to elasticsearch